 Recommend a phased return to exercise only when the patient has been symptom-free for at least 7 days.
 Advise patients to begin with at least 2 weeks of minimal exertion, and to use daily self-monitoring to track progress and decide whether to move up or drop back a phase.
 Patients who have a history of severe disease, cardiac involvement, ongoing symptoms, or adverse psychological symptoms require further clinical assessment before returning to physical activity.

 Clinical or subclinical myocarditis has been reported in competitive athletes with recent infection that restricts them from training and competitive play.
+However, available evidence does not confirm a causal relationship between COVID-19 and myocardial involvement in athletes.
+Early recognition and continuous assessment of cardiac abnormality in competitive athletes is important to prevent cardiac complications.

 Use of this content is subject to our disclaimer